chapel-lang/chapel/doc/rst/usingchapel/debugging.rst

 Flags for Tracking Tasks
 ------------------------

-For certain tasking layers, Chapel supports a few experimental capabilities for tracking the status of tasks, primarily designed for use in a single-locale execution.
+For certain tasking layers, Chapel supports an experimental capability for tracking the status of tasks, primarily designed for use in a single-locale execution.
 To enable this capability, your program must be compiled with the ``--task-tracking`` flag.
-These flags add a fair amount of runtime overhead to task-parallel programs.
-The flags are as follows:
+This flag adds a fair amount of runtime overhead to task-parallel programs.
+The flag is:

-  -b, --blockreport  When ``<CTRL-C>`` is entered during a program
-                     executing under this flag, it will display a list of where tasks are blocked on a synchronization variable.
-Running with this flag will also cause the executable to attempt to automatically detect deadlock for single-locale executions.
-This is
-                     only supported with ``CHPL_TASKS=fifo``.

   -t, --taskreport   When ``<CTRL-C>`` is entered during a program
                      executing under this flag, a list of pending and